ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/cases/create.rst

         "status": "Success"
     }

-Refer to the `Available Fields <#available-fields>`_ and section for a list of available fields that can be included in the body of a POST request for the ``cases`` object.
+Refer to the `Available Fields <#available-fields>`_ and section for a list of available fields that can be included in the body of a POST request to the ``/v3/cases`` endpoint.

 Create Associations
 ^^^^^^^^^^^^^^^^^^^